Justin Allgaier: 2021

-Allgaier had only one top 20 finish, a 14th-place finish at Las Vegas, in the first four races of the 2021 Xfinity season.
-However, after an 8th-place finish at Phoenix, he picked up his first win at Atlanta Motor Speedway beating out Cup champion Martin Truex Jr. He then won three races later for the first time at Darlington Raceway.
+Allgaier had only one top-twenty finish, a fourteenth place finish at Las Vegas, in the first four races of the 2021 Xfinity season.
+However, after an eighth place finish at Phoenix, he picked up his first win at Atlanta Motor Speedway beating out Cup champion Martin Truex Jr. He then won three races later for the first time at Darlington Raceway.

 In June, Allgaier joined the Stadium Super Trucks' practice and qualifying at Mid-Ohio Sports Car Course (where they were supporting the Xfinity Series).
-He set the sixth-best time of eight drivers.
+He set the sixth best time of eight drivers.

 On June 27, Allgaier was called on again as a substitute replacement in a Cup Series race, this time for Justin Haley in the Spire Motorsports No. 77 in the second race of the Cup Series doubleheader at Pocono after Haley had to recover from a hard crash in the Xfinity race earlier in the same day.

 2022

 Allgaier ended a 34-race winless streak at Darlington.
 Allgaier would also win at Nashville and New Hampshire.
-At Martinsville, Allgaier finished 5th and was able to advance to the Championship 4 Race at Phoenix after Ty Gibbs wrecked Joe Gibbs Racing teammate Brandon Jones on the final overtime-lap for the race win.
-Allgaier would finish 3rd at Phoenix, thereby finishing 3rd in the points standings.
+At Martinsville, Allgaier finished fifth and was able to advance to the Championship 4 Race at Phoenix after Ty Gibbs wrecked Joe Gibbs Racing teammate Brandon Jones on the final overtime-lap for the race win.
+Allgaier would finish third at Phoenix, thereby finishing third in the points standings.

+2023

+Allgaier started the 2023 season with a third-place finish at Daytona.
+He scored his first win of the season at Charlotte.
+Allgaier beat Sheldon Creed by 0.005 seconds in double overtime at the Daytona night race.
+During the playoffs, he won at Bristol and Martinsville to make the Championship 4.
+Allgaier finished third at Phoenix and second in the points standings.

+2024: Championship season

+Allgaier started the 2024 season with an eighth-place finish at Daytona.
+On May 11, he dominated at Darlington, winning Stages 1 and 2 before taking the checkered flag.
+He scored his second win of the season at Michigan.
+Despite not winning a race during the playoffs, Allgaier stayed consistent enough to make the Championship 4 on points.
+Allgaier finished second to Riley Herbst at Phoenix and claimed his first Xfinity Series championship after fourteen seasons of struggle.

+On May 26, Allgaier was called on as a relief driver in the Cup Series again, starting the Coca-Cola 600 in place of Kyle Larson in the Hendrick Motorsports No. 5 after weather delayed the Indianapolis 500, which Larson had driven in earlier that day.
+Allgaier would remain in the car for the entirety of the rain-shortened event, finishing 13th.

+On October 25, Allgaier signed a contract extension with JR Motorsports that will last until 2026.